Types of ADCs: How They Work and What They’re Used For

 A comparator is used to identify when the capacitor’s voltage reaches the level of the analog input voltage, and when to stop the counter.

-Although simple in concept, single-slope ADCs are not very accurate.
-This is because they rely heavily on the stability and accuracy of the capacitor and comparator used.
-These ADCs are, therefore, used in applications that don’t require a high degree of accuracy but need good resolution.
+Although simple, single-slope ADC is not very accurate.
+This is because it relies heavily on the stability and accuracy of the capacitor and comparator used.

 Dual-slope and multi-slope integration

-Dual-slope ADCs
+Dual-slope ADC

-Nevertheless, the characteristics of dual-slope ADCs—accuracy, low interference sensitivity, and slow speed—make them an excellent choice for precision digital multimeters and panel meters, where accuracy rather than speed matters.
-Dual-slope ADCs can achieve a high degree of stability and accuracy in these applications (e.g., 20-bit) at a low cost, albeit slowly.
+Nevertheless, the characteristics of dual-slope ADC—accuracy, low interference sensitivity, and slow speed—make them an excellent choice for precision digital multimeters and panel meters, where accuracy rather than speed matters.

-Multi-slope ADCs
+Multi-slope ADC

 Conclusion